TransRef: Multi-Scale Reference Embedding Transformer for Reference-Guided Image Inpainting: Experimental Results

 We illustrate the individual contributions of the key modules of the reference embedding procedure by removing them from \textbf{TransRef} individually and measuring the corresponding performance drops.
-The settings of the variants are as follows: 1) Basic: only the transformer architecture with the Main-PT module; 2) Ref-PA $w/o$ PH: the basic model with the Ref-PT module composed of only PA block but not PH block; 3) Ref-PA: the basic model with the Ref-PT module composing of both PA block and PH block; 4) \textbf{TransRef}: the full model with both Ref-PA and Ref-PT modules.
+The settings of the variants are incrementally added as follows: (1) Basic: only the transformer architecture with the Main-PT module; (2) PA (Ref-PA $w/o$ PH): the basic model with the Ref-PA module composed of only PA block but not PH block; (3) Ref-PA: the basic model with the Ref-PA module composing of both PA block and PH block; (4) Ours (TransRef): the full model with both Ref-PA and Ref-PT modules.

 Fig.~\ref{network} illustrates that the basic model can hardly complete the big holes with correct contents, whereas the patch alignment performed in the Ref-PA module successfully fills more realistic content into the hole.
 Furthermore, the PH block in the Ref-PA module and the Ref-PT module respectively help better fuse the information from the reference with the input image and correct small flaws in the details.
 Table~\ref{table2} demonstrates that the quantitative performance increases with the addition of proposed modules, which is consistent with the visual results.

 \tabcolsep=0.5pt

 \tabcolsep=0.5pt